 Harry Potter and the Moral Imagination

-In the following scene, Harry walked through the Cathedral's cloister garth, generously dusted with winter snow, accompanied by his pet owl, Hedwig, whom he released into a soaring upward flight.
-The white bird stood out against the Cathedral's dark stone and, as she flew, the atmosphere shifted, as though in acceptance and realisation of Dumbledore's words, from a winter of sombre reflection, a winter of dreams, to a springtime of friendship and promise, a springtime of new life.
-The scene was a moment of graceful transition in the unfolding narrative, which allowed the viewer to take stock and to infer the significance of events from the beauty of their surroundings.
-The Cathedral's architecture added weight, a kind of moral seriousness, to Harry's experience.
+In the subsequent scene, Harry walks through the Cathedral's cloister garth, generously dusted with winter snow, accompanied by his pet owl, Hedwig, released into a soaring upward flight.
+The white bird stands out against the Cathedral's dark stone and, as she flies, the atmosphere shifts, as though in acceptance and realisation of Dumbledore's words, from a winter of sombre reflection, a winter of dreams, to a springtime of friendship and promise, a springtime of new life.
+The scene is a moment of graceful transition in the unfolding narrative, which allows the viewer to take stock and to infer the significance of events from the beauty of their surroundings.
+The Cathedral's architecture adds weight, a kind of moral seriousness, to Harry's experience.

 Just as the architecture of our buildings helped to shape the image of Harry's school, Hogwarts, in the minds of filmgoers, so the architecture of the Christian faith, and the Christian moral imagination, shaped the story in which it appears.

-The Harry Potter series was not conceived as a Christian allegory; Hogwarts was not Narnia.
+The Harry Potter series was not conceived as a Christian allegory; Hogwarts is not Narnia.
 The imaginary world created by C. S. Lewis, for the children of an earlier generation, was more truly epic.
-Like J. R. R. Tolkien's "Middle Earth," its landscapes of thought and experience operated on a grander scale, with historical pasts and almost eschatological futures, diverse languages, and warring civilizations.
-Lewis' and Tolkien's stories unfolded in alternative, even metaphysical, worlds, which turned readers into adventurers as they joined characters on quests from the familiar—the Shire in The Hobbit (1937) and a country house in The Lion, the Witch and the Wardrobe (1950)—into the unknown and even the otherwise inconceivable.
-The landscape of Harry Potter was much less "exotic;" Hogwarts, the central arena of Harry's magical adventures, evoked the traditional British public school.
+Like J. R. R. Tolkien's 'Middle Earth,' Lewis's landscapes of thought and experience operate on a grander scale, with historical pasts and almost eschatological futures, diverse languages, and warring civilizations.
+Lewis' and Tolkien's stories unfold in alternative, even metaphysical, worlds, which turn readers into adventurers as they join characters on quests from the familiar—the Shire in The Hobbit (1937) and a country house in The Lion, the Witch and the Wardrobe (1950)—into the unknown and even the otherwise inconceivable.
+The landscape of Harry Potter is much less 'exotic;' Hogwarts, the central arena of Harry's magical adventures, evokes the traditional British public school.

 Despite many differences, however, the Harry Potter series may also be described as a work of the Christian moral imagination.
-As a result of its explorations of themes of grief, power, friendship, loyalty, and many others, along with a fundamental assertion of the triumph of goodness and love, J. K. Rowling's story lived up to the "truth-seeking, truth-revealing" character of art, once asserted by Iris Murdoch, the Oxford philosopher and best-selling novelist.
-By its own autonomous narrative and its mimetic quality, "imitating" the world around us, the story of Harry Potter gave form to the "mess" of real life; Murdoch described this mess as our "rubble world."
+As a result of its explorations of themes of grief, power, friendship, loyalty, and many others, along with a fundamental assertion of the triumph of goodness and love, J. K. Rowling's story lives up to the 'truth-seeking, truth-revealing' character of art, once asserted by Iris Murdoch, the Oxford philosopher and best-selling novelist.
+By its own autonomous narrative and its 'mimetic' quality, imitating the world around us, the story of Harry Potter gives form to the 'mess' of real life; Murdoch described this mess as our 'rubble world.'

-In The Hobbit, hero Bilbo Baggins was tricked by a wizard, Gandalf, into opening his home and ultimately his heart to a travelling party of dwarves.
-In The Lion, the Witch and the Wardrobe, young heroine, Lucy, stumbled through a wardrobe into the waiting arms of a faun, Mr Tumnus.
-Not dissimilarly, Harry Potter's adventure began accidentally, with the revelations that his true identity as a wizard had been kept secret from him, and that he was bound for life to his parents' murderer.
-Accidental happenings plunged Bilbo, Lucy and Harry alike into a new dimension of life, from which there was no escape except by means of difficult choices.
+In The Hobbit, hero Bilbo Baggins is tricked by a wizard, Gandalf, into opening his home and ultimately his heart to a travelling party of dwarves.
+In The Lion, the Witch and the Wardrobe, young heroine, Lucy, stumbles through a wardrobe into the waiting arms of a faun, Mr Tumnus.
+Not dissimilarly, Harry Potter's adventure begins accidentally, with the revelations that his true identity as a wizard has been kept secret from him, and that he is bound for life to his parents' murderer.
+Accidental happenings plunge Bilbo, Lucy and Harry alike into a new dimension of life, from which there is no escape except by means of difficult choices.

-An original version of this post was prepared for the blog at Durham Cathedral.
+An earlier version of this post was prepared for the blog at Durham Cathedral.